 Join us & get unlimited Christmas games for your Kids!

-Subscribe to the SKIDOS Universe for Unlimited Playful Learning!
+Subscribe to the SKIDOS Universe for Unlimited Playful Learning of Christmas games for kids!

 With a SKIDOS subscription, your kids can enjoy unlimited access to all of our learning games without any daily limits.
 With easy-to-access weekly reports, you can keep an eye on their progress, too.
 Subscribe now & help your child improve their Math and Coding skills!